DataAthleteChamp/H-S-Codesign/README.md

 ## Repository Layout

-- `MobileNetV2/` - main model pipeline, including Python training scripts, benchmarking tools, generated model files, and report notes.
 - `esp32/` - ESP-IDF firmware for camera capture, preprocessing, and on-device inference.
 - `ModelExploration/` - earlier model experiments and prototype firmware.

 ## Main Workflow

-1. Train and compare candidate models in `MobileNetV2/python/`.
+1. Train and compare candidate models in `ModelExploration`.
 2. Export the selected model as `.tflite`, `.c`, and `.h` files.
 3. Build and flash the ESP32-S3 firmware in `esp32/`.
 4. Test real-time camera predictions on the device.